 American Fisheries Society Interactive Black Bass Management Workshop held February 10, 2006 in San Antonio, Texas

-The purpose of this AFS workshop, “Anglers and Biologist Working Together To Make Fishing Better For You.”
+The purpose of this AFS workshop, “Anglers and Biologist Working Together To Make Fishing Better for You.”

 In open forum, a panel of prominent state fishery experts representing Texas, Louisiana, Arkansas, and North Carolina all were asked two questions regarding what they and their State Fish Hatchery Directors considered a safe oxygenation range for live black bass transports.
 Their post release survival rates are excellent.
-So what do they do that is so different than tournament bass fishermen and tournament directors when they transport live black bass in order to ensure a safe, healthy transport environment for live captive bass and maximum post release survival?
+So, what do they do that is so different than tournament bass fishermen and tournament directors when they transport live black bass to ensure a safe, healthy transport environment for live captive bass and maximum post release survival?

 What’s really so different about how the experts transport live bass vs. how tournament bass fishermen and tournament directors transport live captive bass?

 The difference is vast: the State Fishery experts provide the best bass transport care possible, administering pure oxygen continuously during the entire time live bass are being transported.

 Bass tournament fishermen and tournament directors that are not willing to provide the best bass care possible only provide mechanical aeration (air) for the catch which is less than the best bass care possible as defined by these State Fishery experts.